Recognition of same-sex unions in Botswana: Restrictions

+Court case

+In 2025, Bonolo Selelo and Tsholofelo Kumile brought a constitutional challenge, Selelo v Acting Director of Civil Registration, before the High Court seeking the right to marry.
+They argued that excluding same-sex couples from marriage violated rights protected by the Constitution of Botswana.
+The couple had attempted to register for the publication of banns at the Department of Civil and National Registration in Gaborone in April 2025, but their application was rejected on the basis that Botswana law did not permit marriage between people of the same sex and were reportedly advised to consider marrying in South Africa, where same-sex marriages are recognised.
+After a first hearing in February 2026, the High Court scheduled a first round of oral arguments on 14 and 15 July.
+On 4 September, the court admitted LEGABIBO as a co-applicant, three opposing organisations as respondents, and legal academic Onthatile Olerile Moeti as an amicus curiae.
+The main hearing was scheduled for 22 and 23 October.

 Historical and customary recognition

 While the Tswana historically practiced polygamy, there are no records of same-sex marriages being performed in local cultures in the way they are commonly defined in Western legal systems.
 However, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
 Contemporary oral evidence suggests that same-sex relationships were "common" and "prevalent" among Tswana miners in South Africa in the early 20th century.
 It was during this time through the mining compounds and the influence of South African languages that the contemporary term matanyola, meaning "anal sex", entered the Tswana language.
-These relationships differed strongly from the Western understanding of same-sex marriages, as men who entered these "mine marriages" continued to marry women and "conform, or appear to conform, to gender expectations", and would not consider themselves as homosexual or bisexual, or "unfaithful to [their] marriage vows.
+These relationships differed strongly from the Western understanding of same-sex marriages, as men who entered these "mine marriages" continued to marry women and "conform, or appear to conform, to gender expectations" and would not consider themselves as homosexual or bisexual, or "unfaithful to [their] marriage vows.
 This practice gradually disappeared as Botswana became more modernized and exposed to Western culture and homophobia in the 20th century.
 Anal intercourse between men became illegal under colonial law during this time.
 The law was struck down by the High Court in 2019.

 Evidence also suggests that same-sex sexual activity was previously "common and relatively accepted" by the San peoples.
 While the San maintain a system of simple marriage, they often practice polygamy and spousal exchange (ʼǁnūhm ʼǂná̰la ká).